The Road to Zero Carbon Aircrete

-During 2020 H+H Group undertook a detailed Lifecycle Analysis of its aircrete products, to understand the carbon emissions associated with their manufacture, transport, function and eventual destruction.
+H+H Group undertook a detailed Lifecycle Analysis (LCA) of its aircrete products in 2020.
+This enabled us to understand the carbon emissions associated with the manufacture, transport, function and eventual destruction of our products.

-We believe that this full cradle-to-grave analysis is the only way to measure honestly the environmental impact of a product or material.
-Focusing on one part of this process and ignoring emissions associated with end-of-life, for example, does not give an accurate picture.
+We believe that this cradle-to-grave approach is the only way to truly measure the environmental impact of a product or material.
+Focusing on one part of this process does not give a full picture.

-Like most manufacturers, our products are part of a supply chain and our own manufacturing operation contributes only a percentage of the embodied carbon associated with our products.
-We are therefore working closely with the suppliers of our cement and lime materials to understand their declared routes to zero carbon.
+Like many manufacturers, our products are part of a supply chain.
+As such, our own manufacturing operation contributes only a percentage of the embodied carbon associated with our products.
+We are working closely with the suppliers of our cement and lime materials to support their planned routes to zero carbon.

-In terms of our own manufacturing operation we are planning an ambitious roadmap to reduce our carbon emissions.
-The majority of these are attributed to our manufacturing plants where a focus on improving the energy efficiency of the equipment and processes, combined with a switch to renewable energy sources, will achieve the carbon-neutral manufacturing goal by 2050.
+We are planning an ambitious roadmap to reduce carbon emissions in our manufacturing operation.
+In our manufacturing plants, there will be a focus on improving the energy efficiency of equipment and processes, combined with a switch to renewable energy sources.
+These actions will set us on a path to achieve carbon-neutral manufacturing by 2050.

-This is not an overnight process and the sustainability strategy sets out targets along the way, with our short-term target being to reduce energy consumption per M3 by 7% by 2024 compared to a 2019 baseline.
+This will not happen overnight and our sustainability strategy sets out targets for us to meet along the way.
+Our short-term target is to reduce energy consumption per M3 by 7% by 2024 compared to a 2019 baseline.

 Our LCA also considers the transport associated with the manufacture and distribution of our products.
-As a UK manufacturer supplying the domestic market our transport emissions are relatively low and we plan the switch all our vehicles to electric or hydrogen fuel over time.
+Manufacturing the majority of our aircrete products in the UK means our transport emissions are already relatively low.
+Nevertheless, we are planning to switch all our vehicles to electric or hydrogen fuel over time.